My Sleeping Routine

-I don't feel the need to divulge my inner thoughts of the time, but I can attest that family is something that is always close in my heart and mind.
+I don't feel the need to divulge my inner thoughts of the time, but I can attest that family is something that is always close to my heart and mind.

-Positive thoughts help control cortisol and improve dopaminergic response.
+Positive thoughts help lower your stress levels, control cortisol, and improve dopaminergic response.
 This can lead to better sleep.

 It's especially useful if you're more stressed than usual.

 Sleep goals probably sound like a strange coalition of words but if you really think about it, shouldn't you have a goal in mind about how much sleep you want to achieve and something to at the very least, aim for?

 The first cab off the rank is how much sleep you want.
 The basic sleeping requirements seem to be 7-9 hours depending on age, physical activity, and health.

 If you're aiming for 8 hours per night, then you'll need to do the math which may not sound remotely surprising but there are many whom just rock up to bed when they feel like it and invariably complain that they're constantly tired.

 If you want 8 hours and you need to be awake and out of bed at 6 AM then it's most likely that a 10 PM bedtime would give you 8 hours in bed.

 Time in bed does not, however, equal time asleep, so, some extra buffer time to fall asleep is going to be required.